-A. Elddis will endeavour to supply spare parts for a caravan, for up to 8 years from new.
+A. Elddis will endeavour to supply spare parts for a caravan, for up to 8 years from date of manufacture.

 Q. What If The Parts Are No Longer Available?

 A. Where an original part is no longer available, whenever possible we will suggest a suitable alternative if it is available.